 It’s debatable whether the GET of a free product/gift or a product purchased at a reduced price will attract more customers.
 Some of us will prefer to purchase a product with a gift offered than to purchase one and get one product at a reduced price.
 When the word “FREE” is noticed in the label, it usually catches the attention of our consumers and gives them a feeling of excitement as a reward.

 However, other people have a prejudice against the FREE concept as a reward.
 In fact, sales promotions like offering “free” are not defined amicably by a group of consumers.
 To explain more clearly, this group of consumers do not get the idea why retailers offer a FREE product or gift because it does not make any profits to their stores.

 This topic is discussed widely.
 According to our Shopify experts at Feeniks team, it depends a lot on what types of products they sell.
 The reason is that the perception toward high-end products and mid-end products are different amongst consumers.
-It also rely on the fact that if your consumers perform a multi-product purchases, they would be keen on BOGO Buy One Get A Free One as they want an equal savings.
+It also relies on the fact that if your consumers perform multi-product purchases, they would be keen on BOGO Buy One Get A Free One as they want equal savings.

 2 How does BOGO strategy help you to rocket sales?